 Scenario 1: starting realtor, limited budget

-If you have only 500–700 ₪/month for marketing, start with BuzzPost.
-Why?
-Because 249 ₪ for BuzzPost gives you 50+ daily posts across 50+ groups, nationwide.
+If you have only 500–700 ₪/month for marketing, start with BuzzPost — and not just because of the price.
+249 ₪ for BuzzPost gives you up to 255 posts a day across 50+ groups, nationwide, plus overnight Marketplace coverage.
 For 700 ₪ on Yad2 you get one presence on the main page.
-Starter ROI on Facebook is higher.
+Starter ROI on BuzzPost is significantly higher — which is exactly why you should start with it.

 Scenario 2: established office, 5+ agents